Instructions

 • Create a scatterplot showing the relationship between freedom and generosity.

-• If you had to guess, do you think the correlation you calculated (a) underestimates the strength of the true relationship between freedom and generosity, (b) overestimates this relationship, or (c) does a good job representing the relationship?
+• If you had to guess, do you think the correlation you calculated (a) underestimate the strength of the true relationship between freedom and generosity, (b) overestimates this relationship, or (c) does a good job representing the relationship?

 10-point questions